felixsindani/alx-backend-javascript/0x00-ES6_basic/README.md

 -

 Whereas HTML defines a webpage's structure and content and CSS sets the formatting and appearance, JavaScript adds interactivity to a webpage and creates rich web applications.

+# JavaScript typed arrays
+JavaScript typed arrays are array-like objects that provide a mechanism for reading and writing raw binary data in memory buffers

+# Spread syntax (...)
+Spread syntax looks exactly like rest syntax.
+In a way, spread syntax is the opposite of rest syntax.
+Spread syntax "expands" an array into its elements, while rest syntax collects multiple elements and "condenses" them into a single element.

+# Strict inequality (!==)
+The strict inequality (!==) operator checks whether its two operands are not equal, returning a Boolean result.
+Unlike the inequality operator, the strict inequality operator always considers operands of different types to be different.

+x !== y
+!(x === y);

+# Strict equality (===)
+The strict equality (===) operator checks whether its two operands are equal, returning a Boolean result.
+Unlike the equality operator, the strict equality operator always considers operands of different types to be different.